What are the secrets to improving your Round the Head?

 I have never really explored the bio-mechanical reasons why it is important.
 All I know is that it works!

-Remember that unlike net shots, for this stroke the non-racket arm does not move behind the player on completion!
+Remember that unlike net shots, the non-racket arm does not move behind the player on completion!

 It is important that juniors (U9-U14) master straight slow drops and fast ‘hard’ deep clears from this part of the court.